violetasdev/violetasdev/README.md

     analyze human behavior using Spatio-temporal data.

 But, how does that work?
-    It helps us understand how we interact to improve
+    This research helps us understand how we interact to improve
     > the services we use,
     > the places we explore,
     > and the artificial agents we create.